NuGet/NuGet.Client/src/NuGet.Core/NuGet.CommandLine.XPlat/external/docs.md

 - **`-u|--username`**

-  UserName to be used when connecting to an authenticated source.
+  Username to be used when connecting to an authenticated source.

 - **`-p|--password`**